philosophydan/philosophydan.github.io/research.md

 **Related Papers:**

-- "How to be an Epistemic Consequentialist" (under review)
+- "How to be an Epistemic Consequentialist" (Forthcoming in Philosophical Quarterly)

 - "Permissible Epistemic Trade-offs" (under review)